raspberrypilearning/flatgame/en/step_4.md

 --- /task ---

 --- task ---
-4. Click the purple "Convert to vector" button beneath the image editor.
+4. Click the purple 'Convert to vector' button beneath the image editor.

 ![Screenshot of convert to vector icon in Scratch editor](images/vector.png)
 --- /task ---